martinmarsh/nmea0183/README.md

 - Do not want to look at your sentences to define parsing config and own variable names
 - Want a solution that collects data into pre-defined structures
+- Need to parse more easily multiple line sentences

 ### Current Status